TylerTemp/docpie/README.rst

 2. Different from ``docopt``, ``docpie`` will handle ``--`` automatically by default, you do not need to write it in your "Usage:" anymore.
-(You can also trun off this feature)
+(You can also turn off this feature)

    .. code:: python